 Install Using TAR Archive

-as both the user and group name.
+IMPORTANT NOTE: It is recommended to create a separate user to run Padas, other than root.
+In our examples, we use padas as both the user and group name.
 Following is an example on how to create such user:

 sudo useradd -d /opt/padas -U padas